moorepants/dissertation/control.rst

 [Nakano1997]_
    (in japanese).
 [Yavin1997]_ and [Yavin1998]_
-   study path tracking of a simple bicyle model using some kind of generalized control structure, with a bicycle model similar to [Getz1995]_.
+   study path tracking of a simple bicycle model using some kind of generalized control structure, with a bicycle model similar to [Getz1995]_.
 [Chen2000]_
    fuzzy training.
 [Sharp2001a]_
-   They stablize the roll angle of a motorcycle with a PID controller which operates on the error in roll angle to provide a steer torque.
+   They stabilize the roll angle of a motorcycle with a PID controller which operates on the error in roll angle to provide a steer torque.
 The gains for the controller are chosen by trial and error.
 The gains are difficult to find for low speed high roll angle scenarios.